-It should be noted that the school does not have an Internet version of its course schedule.
-All course schedules are provided at the time of enrollment.
-Any book prices associated with the program of study are also provided at the time of enrollment.
+All book prices associated with the program of study are provided at the time of enrollment.
 The school does not operate a bookstore where books are sold individually; however, the school, in its interpretation of the HEOA amendment effective 7/1/10 has compiled and made available all of its individual book prices.
-A paper copy of this information is available upon request and available on the student portal.
-Please consult your Admission's Representative or Financial Aid Officer.
+A paper copy of this information is available upon request.
+Please consult with your Admission's Representative or the program instructor.